Spectral invariants of the Stokes problem: Introduction

+where $N_S(\tau)=\max\{k\big|\lambda_k\le \tau\}$ is the number of the Stokes eigenvalues less than or equal to $\tau$, $\,\omega_n$ denotes the volume of the unit ball in $\mathbb{R}^n$ and $|\Omega|$ denotes the volume of the domain $\Omega$.
+Weaker estimates of the remainder in the formula (\ref{1-5}) for $N_S(\tau)$ of the form $o(\tau^{n/2})$ and $O(\tau^{n/2}/\ln \tau)$ (the latter for $n=3$) were proved by Metivier \cite{Me} and Babenko \cite{Ba} respectively.
+The formula (\ref{1-5}) implies that one can ``hear'' (i.e., obtain) the volume of the domain $\Omega$ if one ``hears'' (i.e., knows) all the Stokes eigenvalues.
+For more geometric quantities of the Stokes spectrum for $\Omega$, it has been a long-standing open problem.

-In this paper, by using a formula of Kozhevnikov \cite{Ko} for the inverse Stokes operator and by applying a method of pseudodifferential operator, we give the following asymptotic expansion of the trace of the Stokes semigroup:
+In this paper, some surprising and interesting results are obtained $\,$by considering the Stokes operator semigroup $U(t) =e^{-t S}$ and by using some new methods of pseudodifferential operators.
+The following theorem is the main result of this paper:

 0.25 true cm